alexCCTcollege/alexCCTcollege/README.md

 my name is Alex, nice to meet you!

-🌱 I'm currently pursuing a MSc in Data analytics in Dublin
+🌱 I'm currently pursuing a MSc in Data analytics in Dublin while working as Data analyst

-💻 I'm looking for a nice IT company where I can deploy models and learn new technologies!
+💻 I'm looking for a nice IT company where I can deploy models, do visualizations and learn new technologies!

 ✨✨✨✨✨✨✨✨✨✨✨✨✨✨✨✨✨✨✨✨✨✨✨✨✨✨✨✨✨✨✨✨✨✨✨✨✨